automerge/automerge/automerge-wasm/README.md

 ### Automerge Object Types

 Automerge WASM supports 3 object types.
 Maps, lists, and text.
 Maps are key value stores where the values can be any scalar type or any object type.
-Lists are numerically indexed set of data that can hold any scalar or any object type.
-Text is numerically indexed sets of graphmeme clusters.
+Lists are numerically indexed sets of data that can hold any scalar or any object type.
+Text is numerically indexed sets of grapheme clusters.

 ```javascript
   import { create } from "automerge-wasm"